Free DNS tool

 What is a DNS lookup?

 A DNS lookup asks the Domain Name System what records a domain has.
-Every time you open a website or send an email, your device runs the same query in the background: it turns a name like example.com into the addresses and instructions the internet needs to reach it.
-This DNS record lookup does that query on demand and shows you the answer.
+Open a website or send an email and your device runs this query in the background without you noticing, turning a name like example.com into the addresses and instructions the internet needs to reach it.
+This DNS record lookup runs that same query on demand and hands you the answer.

-The records come from the domain authoritative name servers and are cached by resolvers along the way for the length of each record TTL.
-That is why a freshly changed record can look different depending on who you ask, and why a public DNS checker is the fastest way to confirm what the rest of the world currently sees.
+The records originate at the domain authoritative name servers, and resolvers along the way cache them for the length of each record TTL.
+So a record you just changed can look different depending on who you ask.
+A public DNS checker is the quickest way to find out what the rest of the world actually sees right now.

 How a DNS lookup works

-When you request a record, a resolver walks the DNS hierarchy: it asks a root server which name servers run the top-level domain, asks those which servers are authoritative for the domain, then asks the authoritative server for the record itself.
-Each answer is cached for its TTL, so the next lookup is faster.
+Request a record and a resolver walks the DNS hierarchy on your behalf.
+First it asks a root server which name servers run the top-level domain.
+Then it asks those which servers are authoritative for the domain.
+Finally it asks the authoritative server for the record itself.
+Every answer gets cached for its TTL, which is what makes the next lookup faster.

-This tool short-circuits that walk by asking a public resolver over DNS-over-HTTPS, so you get the same answer a browser would, from outside your own network.
-Use it to confirm an A record, read the MX records before debugging email, verify an SPF or DMARC entry, or check which authorities a CAA record allows to issue your SSL certificate.
+This tool skips the walk and asks a public resolver over DNS-over-HTTPS, so the answer matches what a browser would get from outside your own network.
+Reach for it when you need to confirm an A record, read the MX records before you start debugging email, check an SPF or DMARC entry, or see which authorities a CAA record allows to issue your SSL certificate.

 When to run a DNS lookup

-Check the MX and TXT records when email stops arriving, confirm the A, AAAA or CNAME records after moving a domain or changing hosts, and read the SOA serial to see whether the zone itself updated.
+Email stops arriving?
+Check the MX and TXT records.
+Moved a domain or switched hosts?
+Confirm the A, AAAA or CNAME records resolve to the new place.
+The SOA serial tells you whether the zone itself actually updated.

-When a site looks down, a missing or wrong A record is a common cause: confirm it here, then run an outside is-it-down check and read our error guides for the status codes behind the outage.
+A missing or wrong A record is one of the usual suspects when a site looks down.
+Confirm it here first, then run an outside is-it-down check and read our error guides for the status codes behind the outage.

 Look it up from the terminal